 Unfortunately, it wasn’t enough of a head start, as Locke soon found himself cornered.
 Just then, Moogles showed up to rescue us, because they apparently lived here in the mines.
 Don’t look a gift horse in the mouth and all that.
 The Moogles asked us to “use them” so we could escape.
 Welp, you heard the teddy bears.
 Start chucking them at guards!

-(I was joking when I first put this up, but that’s basically what FFXV ended up using its Moogle Doll item for, isn’t it?)
+(I was joking when I first made that joke, but that’s basically what FFXV ended up using its Moogle Doll item for, isn’t it?)

 The gameplay here was only just short of throwing the Moogles into the enemy like baseballs: considerably more strategic, but with just as little regard for their wellbeing.
 We had to team Locke up with the Moogles into three parties to stop the guards from getting to still-unconscious Terra across a maze of rocks.
 This involved switching between the three parties to position them in ideal bottlenecks, since we could only control one of them at a time.
-A nice system, though only used a few times.
+A nice system, though only used twice in the game.

 This section didn’t go so badly for Kyle and I. The Narshites were attacking with the same monsters as before, so the real challenge was cutting them all off and also making sure Party #3 wasn’t given any serious responsibilities, because they were awful.
 Kyle tried to bum-rush the Guard Leader that waited in the back, but no luck: every enemy group was defeated before he could get there.
 Frankly, the hardest thing about this fight was the background music, which was on an unfortunately short loop.
 I quote my notes: “Also Locke’s theme played during this whole segment and I had a lot of typing to do [while it played] so it makes me want to go throttle the Guard Leader myself.”
 The Guard Leader was a heavy-hitter backed by two wolves, we were at genuine risk against him, but Kyle pulled through with Locke and his furry posse.